COLLEGE STUDENTS WHO CARE

 Founded in September 2015 on the principles of care and consistency our founder and executive director Donovan Forrest believes in the life-changing influence of positive mentor and mentee relationships.

-As a former "at-risk" youth and a current high school English teacher in North Philadelphia, our founder believes that the people who represent higher education and academic success matter.
+As a former "at-risk" youth and a current graduate student at University of Pennsylvania, our founder believes that the people who represent higher education and academic success matter.
 Forrest is driven by the common belief that when high school students see their mentors are twenty-something-year-old college students of color, their perspective of what can be achieved can change.

 "EDUCATION IS TO LIBERTY AS WHEELS ARE TO A VEHICLE THAT IS DETERMINED TO MOVE FORWARD."